National Paddy Day: Foods

 Curd and beaten rice are traditionally consumed on National Paddy Day.
-Yoghurt is also served.
+Yogurt is also served.

 Major developments

 A survey by The Himalayan Times in 2020 reported that in many remote areas of Nepal, children were not aware of the festival.
 In 2020, it was reported that the festival celebration was stale because of the fear of the COVID-19 pandemic and locust infestation.